 If you put your baby in the carrier front facing position, if the head leans forward, breathing problems can occur.
 This can be very dangerous:

-- Check if the head and neck are right when putting your baby in the carrier front facing.
+- Check that the head and neck are supported and the airway is clear when putting your baby in the carrier front facing (AAP/HealthyChildren, updated 2025-04-11).
+Source.

-- Set the carrier upright towards your chest.
+- Set the carrier upright and close to your chest.

-- Make sure that the baby’s chin does not touch your chest.
+- Make sure that the baby’s chin does not tuck toward the chest.

 Excessive stimulation and stress